yangh567/level4-project/template/timelog.md

 * *3 hours* doing research on the extraction of indel and hrd index and finding the approperiate file for processing
 * *5 minutes* writing timelog

+## 19 Dec 2020 Saturday
+* *4 hours* still doing research on the extraction of indel and hrd index and finding the approperiate file for processing
+* *5 minutes* writing timelog